Alcohol abuse is problem drinking that negatively impacts your life.

 Treatment for alcohol abuse or alcoholism is aimed at teaching you how to manage the disease.
 Most professionals believe that this means giving up alcohol completely and permanently.

-Medicine can help relieve some of the symptoms of withdrawal and help prevent relapse.
-The doctor may prescribe medicine to reduce cravings for alcohol.
+Medication can help relieve some of the symptoms of withdrawal and help prevent relapse.
+The doctor may prescribe medication to reduce cravings for alcohol.

 Therapy helps you to recognize alcohol's dangers.
 Education raises awareness of underlying issues and lifestyles that promote drinking.
 In therapy, you work to improve coping skills and learn other ways of dealing with stress or pain.